The Urgent Need for Sustainable Period Products with Grace & Green

-We ask Frances Lucraft, the founder of Grace and Green a luxury sustainable period product line, to talk to us about why we should all be making the switch to natural and organic cotton tampons and pads.
-Also to bring some awareness as to why plastic is such a problem in this conversation.
+We ask Frances Lucraft, the founder of Grace and Green, a luxury sustainable period product line, to talk to us about why we should all be making the switch to natural and organic cotton tampons and pads.
+Frances also explains why plastic is such a problem in this conversation.

 Why do we need sustainable period products?

 Periods.
 Arguably one of the most natural and healthy parts of a woman’s life.
 However, in some cultures, period taboos and shaming have impacted the types of products women use, how they are made, and how we dispose of them.
 The majority of period products are in fact made from crude oil – plastic.
 A conventional sanitary pad may well contain a higher percentage of plastic than cotton, with some estimates of upwards of 90%.
 A pack of menstrual pads is equivalent to almost five plastic bags.
 The rest of a pad is made from wood pulps, usually from the Eucalyptus tree.
 A once native Australian tree that is now intensively produced and farmed in places like Brazil, cutting down the exceptional biodiversity of the Amazon Rainforest to plant mass rows of eucalyptus trees that offer little space for wildlife and don’t capture carbon as effectively.
 Conventional tampons have plastic in them too – the string and the applicators are made from a polyethylene (PE) and polypropylene (PP).
 The rest is a mix of non-organic cotton, rayon, or a combination.